Turtle Moon Studios:

 This quilt, "Paula," is about Paula Chenevey, a friend of mine here in Wooster, Ohio, who died of cancer last year.
 She was a dancer, a massage therapist, and became a strong advocate for Obamacare and insurance for low-income people.
 Everyone who knew Paula loved her, because she was so kind and sweet.
 In the quilt I included some lots-more-famous women, but none were more brave than Paula.

 When you go to the page for this piece, you'll find 9 large detail images after my artist's statement about making it.
 I post many details, so you can read what I write on my quilts more easily.

 And now I can do what I've been waiting for: starting a new art quilt, finally!!!!!!!!
 I hope you will go to my Gallery index and see the new quilts in my 2019, 2020, 2021 and 2022 galleries!

 Private students art lessons in my home.

-Besides teaching adult students at other places I travel to, and at my weeklong Turtle Art Camps at my home and studio, I also give private and small group art lessons in my home, for drawing and painting with students of all ages.
-The focus is on drawing from life and from your imagination.
+When we're not having to quarantine, due to the Covid-19 pandemic, I teach in person, teaching adult students at other places I travel to, and at my weeklong Turtle Art Camps at my home and studio, I also give private and small group art lessons in my home, for drawing and painting with students of all ages.
+The focus is on drawing from life, and your imagination.
 Read all about my private drawing lessons in my home studio.
 I also began teaching drawing classes online, beginning in January, 2015.
 Sign up for my next Lucky Drawing class!

 Above: This is an ink and watercolor drawing I made while working with a local art student in my home, during a recent lesson.
 We each worked in our sketchbooks, drawing the still life of my Fiesta Ware for two hours.